anselal/dashboards/content/posts/blog-react-dashboards-open-source-apps/index.md

   - blog
   - react-dashboards
   - open-source
-description: "A curated list with open-source React Dashboards.
-Apps are released under MIT license, suitable for hobby or commercial projects."
+description: "A curated list with Open-Source React Dashboards released under the MIT license, suitable for hobby or commercial projects."
 ---

 Hello audience,